keithmburu/courses/2019-ai/week6.md

 ## Part 1: Plot Loss and Accuracy

 Recall that we typically train our model on one set of data **training data** and test on some smaller set of **test data**.
 It isn't enough to simply memorize the training data; we want to *generalize* to test data that the model hasn't yet seen, reducing our **generalization error**.
 We also typically have some **development data** (also called **validation data** or dev set) which the model hasn't seen.
 The dev set is test data that we use to tune our model.
 (We'll discuss hyperparameter tuning later.)
-Keras automatically sets about some percentage of the training data as a dev set during training and reports the "validation accuracy."
+Keras automatically sets apart some percentage of the training data as a dev set during training and reports the "validation accuracy."
 A decription how to determine this is described in the Keras API documentation: [https://keras.io/models/sequential/]()

 ### Model Training History